bgenot/bgenot.github.io/_pages/cv.md

 Publications
 ======
-  You can see them [here](https://bgenot.github.io/publications/) or check my Google Scholar or PubMed links on the left side :scroll:
+  You can see them [here](https://bgenot.github.io/publications/) or check my Google Scholar or PubMed links on the left side

 ---